JimHokanson/Hokanson_sync_stim/README.md

 ```

 This file is located at:
-"matlab_code\+NEURON\+reproductions\@Hokanson_2013"
+"/matlab_code/+NEURON/+reproductions/@Hokanson_2013"

 Intermediate results are saved to disk.
 Execution can be canceled at any time and the code will resume as close to the last simulation as possible.

+# Problems #

+Feel free to post an issue on GitHub or send me an email.